Osteochondrosis in the dog

 Outlook for Affected Dogs

 The outlook for dogs with osteochondrosis depends on which joint is affected.
-For OCD of the head of the humerus, medial condyle of the humerus, or stifle, it is invariably good, with treatment.
-Most dogs are completely free of pain and lameness after surgery.
+For OCD of the head of the humerus, medial condyle of the humerus, or stifle, it is invariably good with treatment; most dogs are completely free of pain and lameness after surgery.
 Dogs with an ununited anconeal process generally do very well also, especially if the dog is not required for very athletic work.

 Fragmented medial coronoid process is different though.
 Only about 50% of individuals achieve full use of the affected limb.
 The remainder will require at least intermittent use of painkilling drugs, coupled with moderation of exercise and weight control.
 Some degree of arthritis is inevitable.